Studying online

 Assessment

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the documentation of student participation in all longitudinal clinics and assigned didactic learning sessions and completion of a scholarly project as assessed by the Director of Research components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the portfolio components and professional behaviour assessment components.

 This unit is assessed on an ungraded pass/ungraded failed basis.
 All assessment items must be successfully completed.